christopher5106/christopher5106.github.io/_posts/2016-01-19-computation-power-as-you-need-with-EMR-auto-termination-cluster-example-random-forest-python.markdown

 ---
 layout: post
-title:  "Computation power as you need with EMR auto-terminating clusters : example for a random forest evaluation in Python"
+title:  "Computation power as you need with EMR auto-terminating clusters: example for a random forest evaluation in Python"
 date:   2016-01-19 23:00:51
 categories: big data
 ---

-One of the main advantage of the cloud is to have the possibility to rent a *temporary* computation power, for a short period of time.
+One of the main advantage of the cloud is the possibility to rent a *temporary* computation power, for a short period of time.

 With **auto-terminating EMR cluster**, it is also possible to use a cluster periodically, for example every month, for a specific big data task, such as updating prediction models from the production.

 The cost of using a cluster of **100** *m3.xlarge* instances ($0.266 per hour per instance) for **1 hour** will be **$26**.

-Let's see in practice with the computation of a Random Forest regressor.
-Computing a Random Forest regressor (RFR) on a high volume of data will require a few days, which is not acceptable for R&D as well as for production : a failure in the process would postpone the update by 5 days.
+Let's see in practice with the computation of a Random Forest regressor on production data.

+Computing a Random Forest regressor (RFR) on a high volume of data on a single computer will require a few days, which is not acceptable for R&D as well as for production : a failure in the process would postpone the update by 5 days.
 Let's see how to launch a cluster every month.

-In the following case, preprocessed production data will be a 5.6 G CSV file, where each column is separated by a `;` character, the first column corresponding to the label to predict, and the following columns the data to use for the prediction in the regressor.
+In the following case, preprocessed production data will be a 5.6 G CSV file, where each column is separated by a `;` character, the first column corresponding to the label to predict, and the following columns the data to use to make a prediction.

-To parallelize on 100 (one hundred) AWS EC2 instances, AWS first requires to **raise the current account's EC2 limit** with [a form](https://aws.amazon.com/support/createCase?type=service_limit_increase&serviceLimitIncreaseType=ec2-instances).
+To parallelize on 100 (one hundred) AWS EC2 instances, AWS first requires to **raise the initial account's EC2 limit** with [a form](https://aws.amazon.com/support/createCase?type=service_limit_increase&serviceLimitIncreaseType=ec2-instances).

 Computing a RFR on a cluster with Spark is as simple as with other libraries.

-I'll create a python **compute_rf.py** file :
+Create a python **compute_rf.py** file :

 {% highlight python %}
+# import the libaries
+from pyspark import SparkConf, SparkContext from pyspark.mllib.tree import RandomForest from pyspark.mllib.util import MLUtils from pyspark.mllib.linalg import Vectors from pyspark.mllib.linalg import SparseVector from pyspark.mllib.regression import LabeledPoint import sys

+# initiliaze the Spark context
-from pyspark import SparkConf, SparkContext sc = SparkContext()
+sc = SparkContext()

-import sys
+# get the script's argument (the file path to the data)
 filename = sys.argv[1]
 print "Opening " + filename
 file = sc.textFile(filename)

-from pyspark.mllib.tree import RandomForest from pyspark.mllib.util import MLUtils from pyspark.mllib.linalg import Vectors from pyspark.mllib.linalg import SparseVector from pyspark.mllib.regression import LabeledPoint

-#get header line, and column indexes
+# get header line, and column indexes
 headers = file.take(1)[0].split(";")
 index_label = headers.index("label")
 index_expl_start = headers.index('expl1')
 index_expl_stop = len(headers)

-#transform line to LabeledPoint
+# transform line to LabeledPoint
 def transform_line_to_labeledpoint(line):
     values = line.split(";")
     if values[index_label] == "":